-La Venencia is like stepping back in time into an Andalusian sherry bar from the 1920/30’s.
-The bar has a great history to it (it is believed anti Franco supporters used to meet here during the Spanish civil war).
+The fabulous La Venencia is like stepping back in time into an Andalusian sherry bar from the 1920/30’s.
+The bar has a great history to it (it is believed anti General Franco supporters would meet up here during the Spanish civil war).

 It is doubtful the place has changed much over the years.
 The unassuming sign above the door.
 The dusty old sherry bottles behind the bar & the vintage posters on the walls gives the place great character.

 This refreshingly non modernised, quirky old bar only serves sherry.
 You will see very old smoke stained walls and casks of various types of sherry from where they will fill unlabelled bottles.
 The menu is written on the wall on a piece of paper with five sherries listed.